 Example 2

-If x is a real number such that x4+2x2-2x<0, then 0<x<1.
+Prove that if x is a real number such that x4+2x2-2x<0, then 0<x<1.

 Solution: Whenever a conditional statement provides numerical ranges, it is always a good check to see if the contrapositive is easier to prove than the original statement.